Chang’an Small Restaurant Chapter 5

 Lin Yan then closed his eyes to rest.

 Shen Shaoguang searched her memory and soon recalled these begonias.
 The original's mother loves to collect those begonia petals.
 She would use it to create rouge.
-She once said it was because ‘the color was unique’, but when her father came over, he smiled and teased, "unfortunately there’s no fragrance."
-Her mother would glare at him but soon laugh along.
+She once said it was because ‘the color was unique’, but when her father came over, he smiled and teased, "Unfortunately there’s no fragrance."
+Her mother would glare at him, but soon laugh along.

 Shen Shaoguang’s memories then flashed to when the family was sent to the Lateral Courts in the imperial palace.
 Her mother was very much like the highborn begonia; how could a noble lady like her endure such hardships?
 She passed away after only one year, leaving behind the original owner who was only nine years old back then.
 Alas, her daughter also didn’t last much longer and died the following year.
 After her death, her soul was then replaced with a foreigner’s.